 Aside from McDermott's coaching achievements, his players remark on McDermott's character as a person.
 McDermott has proven to be a person of outstanding character and a coach who is known to recruit team players rather than individuals.
-Five of the roster's 12 players have come to Nebraska from overseas, which allows McDermott to be more than just a coach.
+Four of the roster's 12 players have come to Nebraska from overseas, which allows McDermott to be more than just a coach.
 He has the ability to correct his players in a constructive manor to improve their performance as athletes.

 Along with recruiting players from outside the United States, McDermott is a believer in having home grown Huskers on the roster.
 McDermott currently has on Lincoln native on the 2014 squad from Lincoln East High School.
 He is a mentor off the court and a valuable resource for men navigating their paths to maturity and graduation.